 In my case, Holidays are a time to cook for others and give back to the community.

-Over the years, I have honored many people who can’t help themselves by giving them a hand up: kids who fell through the cracks of the foster care system, living in shelters or on peoples couches, giving them a skill to thank their hosts (by cooking for them) and maybe even using their new skill to find a job at a restaurant, doing work for the Food Bank (cooking with other chefs at their gala), and now spending a Sunday at Kitchens for Good to Feed 120 people for Thanksgiving.
+Over the years, I have honored many people who can’t help themselves by giving them a hand up: kids who fell through the cracks of the foster care system, living in shelters or on peoples couches, giving them a skill to thank their hosts (by cooking for them) and maybe even using their new skill to find a job at a restaurant, doing work for the Food Bank (cooking with other chefs at their gala), and now spending a Sunday at Kitchens for Good to Feed 120 (turned out to be 150) people for Thanksgiving.

 Here’s why I picked them: Kitchens for Good aims to break the cycles of food waste, poverty and hunger through innovative programs in workforce training, healthy food production, and social enterprise.